…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Here’s a testimony of a non-literate man who came to the Lord simply by hearing God’s Word.
 Click here.

-In centuries past, … the West had a sizeable population of non-literate people.
+In centuries past, … the West had a sizeable population of non-literate people, and a large portion of the population did not have a personal Bible.

-similarly, in the Bible, many Messianic prophecies are embedded in the Psalms.
+Similarly, … in the Bible, there are many Messianic prophecies embedded in the Psalms.

-Also there was the Poor Man’s Bible; much like today’s multimedia tools like the Jesus movie, audio Bible, gospel radio, etc.
+Also there was the Poor Man’s Bible — predecessor to Powerpoint slides, … and much like today’s multimedia tools like the Jesus movie, audio Bible, gospel radio, etc.

 The term Poor Man’s Bible has come into use in modern times to describe works of art within churches and cathedrals which either individually or collectively have been created to illustrate the teachings of the Bible for a largely illiterate population. …